jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/1-historical-goals.md

 Would the author be interested in exploring this meta-narrative further - how personal transformation becomes a model for broader societal evolution?

 ===

+Maybe comparing the amount of offspring/products a creature requires to sustain itself, is a preliminary way to create a taxonomy of technological creatures?